servo/servo.org/_posts/2025-05-09-this-month-in-servo.md

 [![about:memory now with totals for “webrender”, “hsts-list”, “image-cache”, “box-tree”, and “fragment-tree”]({{ "/img/blog/2025-04-about-memory.png" | url }})]({{ "/img/blog/2025-04-about-memory.png" | url }})
 </figure>

-We’ve added a **`--enable-experimental-web-platform-features` option** that enables all engine features, even those that may not be stable or complete.
-This works much like [Chromium’s option with the same name](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/RuntimeEnabledFeatures.md;drc=a4e3e1f59b6f4bcf64806cf40c1acbb043b0bddc), and it can be useful when a page is not functioning correctly, since it may allow the page to make further progress.
-Servo now uses this option when running the Web Platform Tests (@Loirooriol, #36335, #36519, #36348, #36475), and the features enabled by this option are expected to change over time.

 ## Donations